splunk/public-o11y-docs/gdi/get-data-in/integrations.rst

 Notification services
 --------------------------------------------

-These integrations let you to send Observability Cloud alert notifications to the following third-party notification services:
+These integrations let you send Observability Cloud alert notifications to the following third-party notification services:

 - Amazon EventBridge
 - BigPanda